MayconCabral/MayconCabral/README.md

-Hi 👋 My name is Maycon Cabral and I'm telling you: *It is possible to learn code after 30's.*
+Hi 👋 My name is Maycon Cabral and I'm telling you: *It is possible to learn to code after 30's.*
 ===============================

 After learning the human's languages - :uk: English :uk: and :cn: Mandarim :cn:.